udondan/jsii-publish/README.md

-# Dockerfile and Github action for building JSII projects
+# Dockerfile and Github action for publishing JSII packages

 Currently package building and publishing to npm, PyPI and NuGet is supported.
 Maven publishing is yet missing.